doinkythederp/logger/readme.md

 # doinkythederp's Logger module

 A module for making console logs prettier.
+Made for internal use in my code, but anyone can use it.

 Makes `.error`, `.warn`, and `.info` actually look different than `.log`.